ohhblackhawk/redesign-webpage/README.md

 Statcounter (2024).
 Desktop vs Mobile vs Tablet Market Share Worldwide | StatCounter Global Stats. [online] StatCounter Global Stats.
 Available at: https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet.

 *Disclaimer: I am not affiliated or associated with Smartlight, this repository exists to document the process of redesigning a page for a website.
-Changes made are *
+Changes made are with my own considerations*